dwyl/tudo/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`
+  * Seed the database with `mix run priv/repo/seeds.exs`
   * Start Phoenix endpoint with `mix phoenix.server`

   NB. if you get errors here, please see if this helps: https://github.com/dwyl/learn-phoenix-framework/issues/53